 - Let kids experience buyer’s remorse

 Of course, all of these educational outcomes can only occur if an allowance is set up correctly.
 Here’s a list of things to avoid when giving kids an allowance.

-9 Mistakes to Avoid When Giving Kids an Allowance:
+These Are the Mistakes You Want to Avoid When Giving Kids an Allowance:

 1. Not talking to your kids about money: An allowance alone won’t teach your kids everything there is to know about money.
 Research shows that kids whose parents frequently talk to them about money, compared with those who do not frequently discuss money, are more likely to feel knowledgeable about personal finance and investing.
 Talking to your kids about money can be as simple as comparing prices in the grocery store, discussing how ATMs, credit cards, checks, and stocks work or even letting your kids get involved in the thought process behind big purchases such as buying a new house.

 2. Giving kids too much money: The amount of allowance you give your kids can make the difference between raising kids who feel entitled and kids who understand what it takes to budget and save money.
 If kids get so much money each week that their savings goals are accomplished in a short amount of time, they won’t grasp the concept of having to make difficult decisions to achieve a savings goal.
 They also won’t be incentivized to work for more money (see #9).

 3. Not making kids responsible for certain purchases: Once your kids receive an allowance, make it more than “fun money”.
 Let your child know they are now responsible for purchasing things that mom and dad once paid for.
 For young kids, these expenses could be buying art supplies, Legos, or the cost of other entertainment or amusements.
 As kids get older and into the teen years, you can add expenses such as paying for cell phone service, gasoline or car maintenance.
 For a full list of what you can stop paying for once you give your kids an allowance click here.